oconnorian3/recipesforu/README.md

  * Allows user to create account
  * Fields include Username, Email (optional), Password and Password confirmation
- * Has an embeeded link which takes the user back to the login page should they need to
+ * Has an embedded link which takes the user back to the login page should they need to

 ![](/images/sign-up.png)